nerds-odd-e/doughnut/docs/gitpod.md

 ### Get your doughnut DB tables setup

-- From root of `doughnut` run `yarn sut` to setup and migrate your base virgin `doughnut` DB tables via `flyway` migrations.
+- From root of `doughnut` run `dum sut` to setup and migrate your base virgin `doughnut` DB tables via `flyway` migrations.
 Once the migrations have completed (read the `springboot` startup logs from the VSCode terminal), use `Ctrl-C` to exit `springboot` backend server application process. (this might take some time - once done, `Ctrl-C` to exit process on completion).

 ### Preparation steps to run doughnut backend unit tests & cypress End-to-End tests

-- From the root of the `doughnut` codebase (this should be on path `/workspace/doughnut`), run `yarn` to get End-to-End testing tooling setup.
+- From the root of the `doughnut` codebase (this should be on path `/workspace/doughnut`), run `dum install` to get End-to-End testing tooling setup.
-- From root of `doughnut` source path, execute `yarn test:dev` to execute the full headless cypress End-to-End test suite.
+- From root of `doughnut` source path, execute `dum test:dev` to execute the full headless cypress End-to-End test suite.

 ### Running java springboot unit tests

-- From the root of the `doughnut` codebase, run `.\gradlew test`.
+- From the root of the `doughnut` codebase, run `dum backend:test`.
 This assumes you have had your doughnut DB tables setup from above.

 ### Running frontend Vue3 unit tests

 - Navigate to `doughnut` source root directory.
-Execute `yarn frontend:test` to run the full frontend unit tests ONCE.
+Execute `dum frontend:test` to run the full frontend unit tests ONCE.
 - Navigate to `doughnut` source root directory.
-Execute `yarn frontend:test:watch` to run the full frontend unit tests in dev-mode with HMR live reload as you make frontend production/test code changes.
+Execute `dum frontend:test:watch` to run the full frontend unit tests in dev-mode with HMR live reload as you make frontend production/test code changes.